Twitter needs to update its abuse policies for a post-pandemic Chinese Communist Party

 “With growing frequency, the authorities are harassing critics both inside and outside China, as well as threatening relatives, in an effort to get them to delete content deemed criminal,” the New York Times reported.
 “One video recording, provided by a Chinese student living in Australia, showed how the police in her hometown had summoned her father, called her with his phone and pushed her to remove her Twitter account.”

-The Post says that the Chinese efforts go on 24 hours a day, seven days a week, and that the communists “automatically collect and store Facebook and Twitter data in real time on domestic Chinese servers for analysis,” another clear violation of Twitter policy.
+The that the Chinese efforts go on 24 hours a day, seven days a week, and that the communists “automatically collect and store Facebook and Twitter data in real time on domestic Chinese servers for analysis,” another clear violation of Twitter policy.

 The collections target people by ethnic and racial origin and political affiliations, also violations of Twitter policy.